danieltjw/aifutures/README.md

 - online and offline harassment and intimidations
 - discrediting by casting doubt towards ones mental stability
 - gaslighting and excessive surveillance to induce paranoia
+- entrapment
 - made to appear:
     - homosexual in a conservative environment
     - disabled to call into question one's account of events
+- control how the others and the world perceive them

 The possible misuse of powerful Narrow AI by those in power to silence critics and create a culture of fear of speaking out can result in value lock-in where corruptions and abuse are allowed to continue unchecked.